guesswho1234/Rex/README.md

 shiny::runApp(appDir = '<base directory containing app.R>', host = '0.0.0.0', port = 3838)
 ```

 Alternatively, open and run `app.R` in RStudio.

+Depending on your OS and installed dependencies, this might not run out of the box.
+In that case I recommend running the app with docker (see next section).

 ### Docker